Master-Branch-Software/ufemtizm/README.md

 ```bash
 sudo apt-get install -f
 ```

+**System tray issues:**
+- See [PLATFORM_FIXES.md](PLATFORM_FIXES.md) for detailed platform-specific troubleshooting
+- Linux: On first show from tray, window may flash black (use right-click menu 'Show Window')
+- Windows: Use double-click on tray icon to show/hide window
+- Linux/macOS: Single click on tray icon to show/hide window

 **Time zones not displaying correctly:**
 - Ensure your system time zone database is up to date